 But in recent years, the concept of unregulated gambling has become ever more difficult to define.
 Rhodes highlighted these “novel products”, often related to cryptocurrency and non-fungible tokens (NFTs), as the “new frontier” of unregulated play.

-“A lot of what we see is the hallmarks of gambling but isn’t necessarily legally defined as such,” he says.
+“A lot of what we see are the hallmarks of gambling but aren’t necessarily legally defined as such,” he says.
 “So there are areas where we don’t have a responsibility.
 There are some products where we think they possibly cross the line and become gambling, which means we need to intervene and make sure they follow the law as it applies to gambling.